firebolt-db/godocs/docs/Guides/integrations/airflow.md

 {: .note}
 This DAG performs a variety of tasks in Firebolt for demonstration purposes only.
 It does not demonstrate a workflow or pipeline that would be typical of real-world applications.

 1. Start an engine to perform subsequent tasks.
-For more information, see [Understanding engine fundamentals](../../working-with-engines/understanding-engine-fundamentals.md).
+For more information, see [Understanding engine fundamentals](../../Overview/engine-fundamentals.md).
 This task fails if the engine is running.

 2. Run SQL to create an external table in Firebolt connected to a data source in Amazon S3.
-For more information, see [Working with external tables](../../loading-data/working-with-external-tables.md).
+For more information, see [Working with external tables](../loading-data/working-with-external-tables.md).

 3. Run SQL to create a fact table to receive ingested data.
-For more information, see [Working with tables](../../working-with-tables.md).
+For more information, see [Working with tables](../../Overview/working-with-tables/working-with-tables.md).

-4. Run SQL that ingests the data using an `INSERT INTO` command.
-For more information, see [INSERT INTO](../../sql-reference/commands/insert-into.md).
+4. Run SQL that ingests the data using an [`INSERT`](../../sql_reference/commands/data-management/insert.md) command.

 In this example, the DAG is set up to run only when triggered (`schedule_interval=None`).